isomerpages/moe-nanchiauhigh/_co-curricular-activities/Sports and Games/Badminton.md

 4\.
 To enable students to learn attacking, defensive strategies, space awareness and umpiring at some stage.<br>
 5\.
 To enable students to learn sportsmanship and values of fair play, teamwork and discipline.

+**CCA Description**

+Empower pupils with the knowledge and skills for their own healthy lifestyle, infuse values and passion during training.<br>
+To promote active participation, prepare pupils for recreational activities and inculcate a culture of respect and trust.<br>
+Study & train hard persistently to give the best.